nearform-actions/github-action-test-compare/README.md

 **Compare tests against production**

 This GitHub Action automatically runs the tests within a PR against the target branch and adds a warning comment to the PR if the tests pass.
-This action can be used to determine if tests added or modified actually test production changes within the same PR.
+This action's intention is to test if the PR is testing the right thing.
+The action is suitable for PRs that contain fixes and corresponding tests.

 The action runs the following process: